italoadler/bitbooks/coding_trig/book/chapter_04/chapter_04.md

 Also by changing the multiplier we use to get `x`, we get more cycles in a smaller horizontal space.
 So we have increased the frequency.
 And since each wave is shorter, we can also say that we have reduced the wavelength.

 Try playing around with all these values and see how each change affects the shape of the curve that's created.

+## Summary

+We've covered the three basic trigonometric functions - sine, cosine and tangent, where they come from, and how to use sine and cosine in code.
+In a later chapter, we'll get more into tangent, as it works quite a bit differently and has very different uses.
+Coming up in chapter 5, we'll look at some real world uses for sine and cosine in a variety of small projects.